 a.
-The Department of Public Works and Infrastructure will undertake an annual audit on the overall EPWP programme, including the performance of EPWP, control effectiveness and compliance with the conditions of the EPWP Grant.
-The audit work data.
+The Department of Public Works and Infrastructure will undertake an annual audit on the overall EPWP programme, including the performance of EPWP, control effectiveness and compliance with the conditions of the EPWP Integrated Grant.
+The audit work undertaken by the Department of Public Works and Infrastructure could unearth non-compliance or inaccurate performance data.